-The communication process incorporates a two-way system in which a message (which can an idea, thought, feeling, or opinion) is conveyed at least between two persons via a channel of communication for channelizing a shared understanding.
+The communication process incorporates a two-way system in which a message (which can be an idea, thought, feeling, or opinion) is conveyed at least between two persons via a channel of communication for channelizing a shared understanding.

 The whole system of interaction between sender and receiver is of great significance in business, professional as well as personal lives.
 This post will take you deep into the world of communication, its channels, barriers, body language, and channelization.
 So, let us get started-